Spider4956/Golden-Inferno/Chapters/Chapter 3.md

 “Thanks.”
 Winston muttered before continuing, “So where exactly are we meant to be heading?”
 Bianca brought out a map from her bag “YOU HAD THAT THE WHOLE TIME??!”
 Winston exclaimed although he was visibly ignored.

 “So there’s apparently a stronghold just before the Pitch Forest.
 I’m guessing we should aim to travel there if we want the greatest chance of survival.
 It has a barrier so we should be safe there and I’m guessing there’s a ton of hunter-only gear that we could get there.”
-She showed the map to the others, “We just need to cut through a ravine 2 days North and then after 5 days of travelling through it we should reach the city of Alchate.”
+She showed the map to the others, “We just need to cut through a ravine 2 days North and then after 5 days of travelling through it we should reach the city of Alchante.”

 “Is it magical?”
 Winston perked up with a jokey grin as Bianca sort of rolled her eyes.